Ibexian/EastMeetsKitchen/_posts/2016-11-17-vegan-southern-cornbread.md

 3. In a large bowl, combine the cornmeal, flour, baking powder, baking soda, salt and sugar.
 4. Combine apple sauce and oil in a small container.
 5. If using frozen corn, add it to the flour mixture, making sure corn is coated.
-6. Add flax milk mixture, apple sauce mixture and Earth Balance to the flour and corn mixture.
+6. Add the flax milk mixture, apple sauce mixture and Earth Balance to the flour and corn.
 Mix until combined.
 7. If using a skillet, heat over medium high heat and grease the sides.
-Add in cornbread mixture and bake for 25-30 minutes, or until cornbread is golden brown and a toothpick comes out clean.
+Add in cornbread batter and bake for 25-30 minutes, or until cornbread is golden brown and a toothpick comes out clean.
 </figure>